 CO'B stated that it is essential to have corporate ownership of the LDP.
 AO stated that it will form what we want from the County Borough in the regional agenda.
 DJ enquired if developers would be happy with the potential of self-build plots?
 CW stated that we long as we do not flood the market they would not be concerned.
-DJ stated that this could still jig developers , into wanting to develop in the town.
-REPORT BACK FROM WORKING GROUPS CO'B went through the main issues from each group i.e. T T 1 burial space; scope for community asset transfer; location of elderly accommodation; the future of Rhydycar West; the link between Cyfarthfa Park the furnaces and Rhydycar west needs to be re-established; the need for better access to good quality open space; the need to balance ambition with issues of demand and industry capacity.
+DJ stated that this could still jig developers into wanting to develop in the town.
+REPORT BACK FROM WORKING GROUPS CO'B went through the main issues from each group i.e. burial space; scope for community asset transfer; location of elderly accommodation; the future of Rhydycar West; the link between Cyfarthfa Park the furnaces and Rhydycar west needs to be re-established; the need for better access to good quality open space; the need to balance ambition with issues of demand and industry capacity.
 CO'B stated that housing can be seen as a driver for economy.
 EC enquired with regards to the 800-900 vacant properties in the borough.
 CW stated that we can't count bringing empty properties back into use as an element of the LDP's supply.
 CO'B stated that the MTHA are interested in empty homes.
-CW stated that we could use the S.106 or CIL monies towards tidying up empty properties.
-ISSUES ARISING FROM BASELINE REVIEW T T 1 n/a AOB AND DATE OF NEXT MEETING T T CO'B stated that all papers from today's meeting will be CO'B to CO'B As Approp circulated and the next meeting will be arranged for circulate January.
+CW stated that we could use the \$.106 or CIL monies towards tidying up empty properties.
+ISSUES ARISING FROM BASELINE REVIEW n/a AOB AND DATE OF NEXT MEETING CO'B stated that all papers from today's meeting will be CO'B to CO'B As Approp circulated and the next meeting will be arranged for circulate - 1-11- January.
 We will have the candidate sites in by then. papers.
-BT conveyed his thanks for the way in which today's meeting was set.
+BT conveyed his thanks for the way in which today's p 0 p 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 meeting was set.
 It has been fascinating and interesting.
+The ching was set.
+It has been reschalting and interesting.
+1